 They haven’t yet developed an interface for brands to do this on their own; for now, the 20 companies who have access to this feature must coordinate with the Instagram team to add the tags to their posts.
 It’s doubtful the reason for this is that IG hasn’t been able to figure out how to let companies do it themselves.
 More likely, they are leaving themselves a little wiggle room to make editorial decisions on how companies choose to use the feature.
 As engineers of social software, the Instagram team is focused on making shoppable photos a functional and easy-to-use end-user experience.
 By drip-feeding the feature into their ecosystem, IG will get a handle on how marketers envision using the technology—and will be able to ensure that brand visions aren’t intrusive to the user experience.

 As stated before, Instagram isn’t taking any cut of the profits on items sold through the shoppable posts feature, or adding any kind of fees that would end up coming out of users’ wallets.
 For now, the focus is on getting it right, both for users and companies.
 As the kinks are worked out, and more companies are invited to participate, the plan is to allow them to pay for promoting shoppable photos out to the feeds of users who aren’t already following them.
 You don’t need to be a marketing specialist to realise the economic potential of this for brands and Instagram alike.
 That Instagram is a popular service round the world is already known: reach just 5% of monthly active users and that’s an audience of 25 million.
-But consider this statistic, reported at Locowise as well: 75% of Instagram users take action on the sponsored posts they already see, clicking embedded links to be taken off the app and over to a website.
+But consider this statistic, reported at Locowise: 75% of Instagram users take action on the sponsored posts they already see, clicking embedded links to be taken off the app and over to a website.
 Numbers like this are why Instagram and companies are all pretty excited about the future of the platform.

 What is not yet known about the future of shoppable photos is where Instagram will ultimately draw the line on participation.
 Today, it’s just those 20 companies that are in on the action.
 The plan, of course, is to roll it out to more companies over time.
 But will it only be business accounts?
 What about influencers?
 There have been a few questions swirling around about where they sit in all this.
 One only has to think of some of the more notorious influencer fails to see how something like this could get out of hand —think of Scott Disick’s or Naomi Campbell’s hasty copy/paste jobs in their paid posts for BooTea and Adidas, respectively.
 Those incidents expose the blurred line between social posts and cynical cash-outs, and are cited as a reason why influencers probably won’t be able to make their posts shoppable.
 If that’s the case, others have said, this might be the end of influencer marketing itself: why throw money and resources at influencers if they aren’t able to help you sell your stuff?